dell/omnia/docs/CLI_GUIDE.md

 ## Running `control_plane.yml`
-When AWX is disabled, the `control_plane.yml` script can only be invoked using CLI.
+Assuming all [pre-requisites](PreRequisites/Control_Plane_PreReqs.md) are met, `control_plane.yml` script can only be invoked using CLI when AWX is disabled.
 ```
 cd /omnia/control_plane
 ansible-playbook control_plane.yml